 In the EYFS Maths is promoted within the environment and children are taught key number skills.
 From Year 1, it is taught using a ‘mastery’ approach focussing on fluency, reasoning and problem solving.
 Vocabulary is carefully planned from one year group to another to ensure a progressive approach.
 Mathematical knowledge and skills are embedded across the curriculum to promote Mathematical understanding.
 Through our topic based curriculum, we apply Maths in other subjects, such as: Science, Geography and History to ensure our pupils see the important real life contexts of maths learning.

 We recognise the importance of spoken language in maths and ensure that this progressively planned for from one year group to the next.
 Throughout all of our maths sessions, we ensure we model the correct mathematical language and encourage our pupils to use this language when explaining their ideas or proving their thinking.
 We also use discussion, to discuss misconceptions.
-Please refer to the document above to see which vocabulary your child will be working on in each year at The Gateway.
+Please refer to the document below to see which vocabulary your child will be working on in each year at The Gateway.

 Supporting our pupils as confident 'Mathematicians'